jadamsowers/trailhead/planning/features.md

 This should really happen when the first admin logs in.

-- [ ] Add troop management interface (ability to add troop numbers, chartering orgs, and meeting locations)
-- [ ] Add troop configuration interface
 - [ ] Add option to restrict signup by troop for outings
 - [ ] Families choose troop from dropdown when setting up members
-- [ ] Ability to add patrols to troop
 - [ ] Ability to import troop rosters with patrols
   - [ ] Can update troop roster as troop or patrols change
   - [ ] When parents are setting up family members, suggest linking to existing scouts from roster

-## User Management

-- [ ] Ability to see registered users
-- [ ] Ability to promote to admin role

 ## Family Management